uwe-app/website/site/docs/publish/amazon-web-services.md

 bucket = "example.com"
 ```

-You need to ensure that the region matches where your buckets are located and the buckets must already exist, have public read permissions and configured for static website hosting using `index.html` for the index page and `404.html` for the error page.
+You need to ensure that the region matches where your buckets are located and the buckets must already exist, have public read permissions and be configured for static website hosting using `index.html` for the index page and `404.html` for the error page.

 {{#>note}}
 If no bucket is given for an environment it inherits the value from the `host` setting.